SaengerKreuz86/VocabTrainer/README.md

 - English/German so that you must enter the correct Japanese word
 - Japanese so that you must enter the correct English/German word

-For now only one word answers are allowed.
-Multiple words within one answer will lead to an incorrect evaluation.
+Multiple words within one answer will lead to an incorrect evaluation when not all words are correct.
 At any point you can exit by typing '$exit'.